 Calling Poets, Pirates, and Dreamers; come sail with us to Dark Canadee.

 We are pleased to announce a new opportunity with the T.S.
 Eliot Prize-nominated Glyn Maxwell.
 This exciting new project, Dark Canadee, is a twisted poetry fantasy, set in an alternative Canada Water, and tailor-made by Glyn for the times in which we find ourselves.
 The project takes the form of a serial literary fiction where, each fortnight, 6 poets sail into a dark port to take shelter from a swirling plague and join clandestine writing workshops.
 The world is fabricated, but the poems are real, submitted by participants before each voyage, and Glyn’s feedback on these is genuine, being skilfully woven into each narrative.
-Part avant-garde tutorial, part publishing experiment, this promises to be a unique experience and we hope you would like to join us for these first sessions.
+Part avant-garde tutorial, part publishing experiment, this promises to be a unique experience and we hope you would like to join us for these voyages.

 (a) A poem (one side) that you would like feedback on.